readysettech/docs-old/docs/guides/check-snapshotting.md

 # Check Snapshotting

 When you first connect ReadySet to your database, ReadySet stores a snapshot of your database tables on disk and then keeps this snapshot up-to-date by listening to your database's replication stream.
-Queries can be cached in ReadySet only once the tables they access have finished the initial snapshotting process.
+Queries can be cached in ReadySet only once all tables have finished the initial snapshotting process.

 Since snapshotting can take between a few minutes to several hours, depending on the size of your dataset, ReadySet gives you a few ways to check the snapshotting status:

 - [Check overall status](#use-a-sql-command): Run a custom SQL command to check the overall snapshotting status of tables.
 - [Track detailed progress](#check-log-messages): Check log messages to track the snapshotting progress and estimated time remaining for each table.

 ## Check overall status